A better way to build an AI business

 - Vertical-oriented solutions that connect multiple models, but focus on a narrow user, problem, or market segment.

-This article makes a case that the latter will prove to be a better, more profitable model for a significant number of emerging AI startups.
+I believe that the latter will prove to be a better, more profitable model for a significant number of emerging AI startups.

 Research and demo phase